-- Screening – this is where the Local Planning Authority is asked whether a proposal falls within the remit of the regulations; the Local Planning Authority will advise whether it is likely that the proposal will have a significant impact on the environment and therefore whether an assessment is required.
+- Screening: where the Local Planning Authority is asked whether a proposal falls within the remit of the regulations; the Local Planning Authority will advise whether it is likely that the proposal will have a significant impact on the environment and therefore whether an assessment is required

-- Scoping – this is where the extent of the issues to be considered in the assessment are decided.
-The Local Planning Authority is asked what information they wish to see included within the assessment.
+- Scoping: where the extent of the issues to be considered in the assessment are decided.
+The Local Planning Authority is asked what information they wish to see included within the assessment

 The completed EIA will then be submitted as part of any planning application and it will be considered by the Local Planning Authority when determining the application.

-For more information on what should be included in an Environmental Impact Assessement please see the Planning Practice Guidance pages - Preparing an Environmental Statement.
+For more information on what should be included in an Environmental Impact Assessment please see the Planning Practice Guidance pages

 Please note an Environmental Impact Assessment can be submitted as part of a planning application without first seeking a screening or scoping opinion from the Local Planning Authority.